 In the event of a tie, the teams and drivers with the most wins in the season are ranked higher.

 Formula 1 drivers score points by finishing in the top 10.
 If a driver opts to change teams during a season, they retain their individual driver points, and their previous team also keeps the points scored while they were driving for them.

 An example of the above is Max Verstappen, who started the 2016 season with Toro Rosso before switching to Red Bull after four races.
 The points he scored in the first races remained with Toro Rosso, but Verstappen himself carried over his driver points to his new seat.

 Each F1 team runs two cars and both are able to score points.
-A team can achieve a maximum of 44 World Championship points per race by finishing first and second.
+A team can achieve a maximum of 44 World Championship points per race.

-A new rule introduced in 2019 grants the driver with the fastest lap during a race an extra bonus point, providing that they also finish within the top ten.
+A new rule introduced in 2019 grants the driver with the fastest lap during a race an extra bonus point, providing that they also finish within the top 10.

 |Fastest lap (if in top 10)||1 bonus point|